Adapting your home: Access into and around your home

 Parking bays accessible for wheelchair users

-N.B - cars and adapted vehicles may be different lengths and widths - for example ambulance or community transport providers may use larger vehicles.
-Also if you require assistance of someone to get in and out of the vehicle that will increase the space you require as well.
+• Cars and adapted vehicles may be different lengths and widths - for example ambulance or community transport providers may use larger vehicles.
+If you require assistance of someone to get in or out of a vehicle this will also increase the space you require.

 Access to roadside parking

-If you are a wheelchair user and the drive is sloped, it will be more difficult to be assisted to approach and get in and out of your car, due to the risk of you rolling forwards or backwards.
-You may need to adapt the front access with ramping so that you can get to the roadside and into the car from the pavement
+• If you are a wheelchair user and the drive is sloped, it will be more difficult to be assisted to approach and get in/out of a car, due to the risk of you rolling forwards or backwards.
+You may need to adapt the front access with ramping so that you can get to the roadside and into the car from the pavement.

-If you have limited mobility, it may take you longer than usual to get in and out of your car.
-Covered parking can protect you from the weather - for example car ports and open covered porches
+• If you have limited mobility, it may take you longer than usual to get in and out of your car.
+Covered parking can protect you from weather, such as car ports or covered porches.

 On street parking